 Now that we understand how important projects are to STEM learning, what are STEM projects for kids?

-STEM projects are activites that involve science, technology, engineering, and mathematics.
+STEM projects are activities that involve science, technology, engineering, and mathematics.
 If designed for kids, they should be fun and engaging, with guidance as needed and plenty of hands-on work.

 For example, growing a salt crystal at home is a simple experiment that can get kids curious about the science behind crystallization.
-Plus, it can be done with household ingredients.
+It’s easily done with household ingredients.